 Ambient Light in a Room

-Ambient light helps us to see our surroundings better because it helps us to fill out shadows and make out details within our field of vision.
+Ambient light helps us see our surroundings better because it helps us fill out shadows and make out details within our field of vision.
 There are many different ways to manipulate ambient light in a room.